pnp/PnP-Provisioning-Schema/ProvisioningSchema-2016-05.md

 Attibute|Type|Description
 --------|----|-----------
-RequestAccessEmail|xsd:string|The email address to which any access request will be sent, optinal attribute.
+RequestAccessEmail|xsd:string|The email address to which any access request will be sent, optional attribute.
-NoCrawl|xsd:boolean|Defines whether the site has to be crawled or not, optinal attribute.
+NoCrawl|xsd:boolean|Defines whether the site has to be crawled or not, optional attribute.
 WelcomePage|xsd:string|Defines the Welcome Page (Home Page) of the site to which the Provisioning Template is applied, optional attribute.
 The page does not necessarily need to be in the current template, can be an already existing one.
 Title|xsd:string|The Title of the Site, optional attribute.
 Description|xsd:string|The Description of the Site, optional attribute.